aramsmith/Tutorial-How-to-deploy-Hyper-V-Server-in-Azure-for-nested-VM-s/README.md

 The Azure Hypervisor is based on Windows Hyper-V see more [here](https://learn.microsoft.com/en-us/azure/security/fundamentals/hypervisor).
 New technologies enable Nested virtualization which makes this hardware support available to guest virtual machines.
 Therefore, is possible to run a Hypervisor *on* an other Hypervisor such as the Azure Hypervisor.

-In short, you can run a Windows Server OS on an Azure VM, deploy Hyper-V and run your own VM's in that Hyper-V. This is useful for different scenarios such as learning and testing Azure Migrate where you migrate VM's and applications from Hyper-V to Azure for more info see [Migrate Hyper-V VMs to Azure](https://learn.microsoft.com/en-us/azure/migrate/tutorial-migrate-hyper-v?tabs=UI).
+In short, you can run a Windows Server OS on an Azure VM, deploy Hyper-V and run your own VM's in that Hyper-V.

 However, this sounds easier that it actually is and comes with some limitations.
-This repository will explain you how to cost effective deploy a Hyper-V VM and some VVM's.
+This lab will explain you how to cost effective deploy a Hyper-V VM and some VVM's.

 *Never perform these labs in your production environment!*